Make-UpWorkClub/StudyNotes/en-US/notes/biology/cegep3-eco/BUFFER.md

 	- Electrically charged
 	- Hot
 	- CO2, H2, N2, water vapor
-- Abiogenesis
-	- Abiotic synthesis
-		- Spontaneous formation of small organic molecules from inorganic molecules
-		- 2 hypotheses:
-			- Prebiotic soup hypothesis
-				- Organic molecules formed in the atmosphere
-			- Iron-sulfur world hypothesis
-				- Organic molecules formed at hydrothermal vents on the ocean floor
-	- Joined to form proteins and nucleic acids
-	- Packaged into protocells
 - Protocell
 	- Origin of first cells
 	- Packaged into vesicles surrounded by membrane